-The Friends of Decorah Fish Hatchery are once again undertaking a BIG project.
-"Decorah's Song" and "Dream Travelers" - two large-scale sculptures designed and constructed by world-renowned artist (and Luther grad) Doug Freeman - will be installed on hatchery property.
-A fundraising campaign has begun to help pay for the artwork and installation.
+The Friends of Decorah Fish Hatchery have once again undertaken a BIG project.
+"Decorah's Song" and "Dream Travelers" - two large-scale sculptures designed and constructed by world-renowned artist (and Luther grad) Doug Freeman - were installed in December 2020 on hatchery property.
+A fundraising campaign is underway to help pay for the artwork and installation.

-At this point of near completion (summer of 2020) the FDFH Board would like to offer the opportunity for those of you who love the hatchery, love fishing, love Winneshiek County, love the eagles, love biking (and so on!) to contribute to the fund to bring the sculptures home to the hatchery grounds!
+Though the sculptures are in place, fundraising for the project has not been completed.
+The FDFH Board would like to offer the opportunity for those of you who love the hatchery, love fishing, love Winneshiek County, love the eagles, love biking (and so on!) to contribute to the fund to bring the sculptures home to the hatchery grounds!

 All funds to this point have been obtained by the FDFH through the use of the fish food machines used by visitors (25¢ per handful multiplied by many visitors over many years adds up!) and a donation by one of the Board members.
 No state money has been or will be used to fund this project.